finn-corbett/Technical-Algorithmic-Trading-Strategy-V2/README.md

 This learning method is comparable to online learning, with data being used to train the network each day once it is available.
 Whilst it is impossible to buy and sell stocks at the closing price, as it is a 'past event' once the data is gathered, the speed of the algorithm would enable a near-closing-price to be gathered and processed within a short period of the daily stock market close.
 The change in stock value in the last small fraction of the day is neglected, and the closing price is used for indicator calculation and buy/sell orders for ease of programming.

+The neural network is create with 5 layers:
+* An input layer that is dynamically constructed the same number of nodes as inputs (technical indicators)
+* A densely connected layer with 2 times the number of nodes as the first layer, with sigmoid activation functions
+* A densely connected layer with 3 times the number of nodes as the first layer, with sigmoid activation functions
+* A densely connected layer with 2 times the number of nodes as the first layer, with sigmoid activation functions
+* A densely connected output layer with one node and no activation function

+The network is trained using stochastic gradient descent (learning rate=0.1) and mean absolute error (MAE) loss.
+As training is not conducted with batches, the loss function is equivalent to absolute error.
+This relatively high learning rate has been selected to ensure that the network can quickly adjust to changes in stock market behaviour.

 ### Portfolio Allocation <a name="portfolio-allocation"></a>

 $10000 is allocated to each of the 10 stocks, and any losses or gains are applied to this value, so that underperforming stocks take up a smaller portion of the portfolio, whilst overperforming stocks take up a larger portion.
 Any buy or sell signal sells and buys a stock with all of the money available to use for that stock.
 When buying and selling stocks, zero fees are assumed and dividends are not accounted for.